LaureDM/DevBlog/_posts/2017-02-02-treasure_chest.markdown

 I spent way too much time on this asset 🙀
 The modeling itself didn't take very long, but I spent a lot of time figuring out animation, texturing and creating particles.
-I even learnt how to make hand painted textures, but find out it would take even more time :')
+I even learnt how to make hand painted textures, but found out it would take even more time :')

 I am proud of my sparkles particle effect though 😌 ✨